Sulë Hotla

-Sulë Hotla (born Sulejman Asip Sulejmani; 1875 – 11 October 1947), was a Albanian rebel, VMRO member and a military leader of Balli Kombëtar, who led the Karadak-Gollak Uprising against Yugoslav and Bulgarian Partisans in the Kumanovo Karadak region.
+Sulë Hotla (born Sulejman Asip Sulejmani; 1875 – 11 October 1947), was an Albanian rebel, Internal Macedonian Revolutionary Organization member and a military leader of Balli Kombëtar, who led the Karadak-Gollak Uprising against Yugoslav and Macedonian Partisans in the Kumanovo Karadak region.

 Biography

 Early years

 Sulë Hotla was born in 1875, in the village of Otlja in the Kaza of Kumanovo of the Ottoman Empire.

 First Balkan War

 During the First Balkan War, Hotla fought alongside Idriz Seferi in his Uprising in Karadak and in the Battle of Kumanovo against Serbian forces.

 World War I

 In 1916, during the Bulgarian occupation of Kumanovo during the First World War, he joined the VMRO detachment, led by Krastyo Lazarov, to protect the Albanian population from Serbian Chetnik formations.

 Yugoslavia (1922–1941)

 After the end of the war, Vardar Macedonia was returned to Serbia and in 1922 Hotla again became a Kachak for about half a year in Karadak, until he was caught by the authorities and imprisoned in Kumanovo.
 After his release from prison in 1927, he was elected mayor of Matejče municipality, which includes most of the villages of the Kumanovo Karadak, from there remained in office until the defeat of the Kingdom of Yugoslavia in the April War in 1941.